PrezBala/ProjectOne/README.md

 # Credits

 ## Code

++ The code for the social icons/Header style was derived using Bootstrap frameworks
 + The code for the hero image with animation on the homepage was taken and modified from the Love Running walkthrough project offered by Code Institute.
-Some small modifications were made to this code to suit my project.
+I made small modifications to suit my project.
++ The Slack community.
+The help a student is able to receive from the other students is a really great tool to have.
-+ The code for the social icons section on the Contact Us page was also taken from the aforementioned Love Running walkthrough project, with some modifications to suit.
++ The code for the social icons/Header style was derived using Bootstrap frameworks
-+ The code for the contact form on the Contact Us page was taken and modified to suit from W3 Schools at: [https://www.w3schools.com/howto/howto_css_contact_form.asp]

-All other HTML and CSS code was composed by myself.
++ My Mentor Andre Aquilina who has provided me several tips/advise which has helped me in figuring out bugs i encountered during testing phases.

 ## Images
 All image content for the project i found via google images.